 - High Computational load and poor discriminatory power.

-- FNN is slow training for large feature set.
+- FNN is slow training for a large feature set.

 - Less accuracy in classification

-- Hybrid features involves color features and texture descriptors
+- Hybrid features involve color features and texture descriptors

 - Neural Network classifier